 The supervisory controller is a software program running on a digital processor.
 Unlike lower-level regulators in feedback loops, this controller is not tightly meshed with the continuous plant dynamics.
-It maintains pre-defined system functionality by generating discrete actions at predetermined points in time, and when pre-defined events occur in the plant dynamics.
+It maintains predefined system functionality by generating discrete actions at pre-determined points in time, and when predefined events occur in the plant dynamics.
 Variables values are directly sensed or computed from the measurements made on the system.
 The discrete actions of the controller change the input to the plant, or cause a reconfiguration of the plant.
 This changes the models that govern the continuous dynamics of the plant.
-We call such a system (plant + supervisory controller) a hybrid system, where the continuous behavior of the plant is interspersed by discrete changes in the plant models and the plant variable values.
+We call such a system (plant + supervisory controller) a hybrid system, where the continuous behavior of the plant is interspersed by discrete changes triggered by the supervisory controller.